 The versatile accommodations of Glacier Bear make her perfect for private groups of 6six to eight adults, or for extended family groups of six adults, plus up to four children.

-The Vitamin Sea is our 27' fishing boat.
-With the Vitamin Sea we can easily accommodate those who wish to fish and explore.
+For Reel is our 28' fishing tender.
+With the For Reel we can easily accommodate those who wish to fish and explore.
 And when it comes to fishing, no other avocation comes close to offering the satisfaction one feels after a successful fishing excursion.
 With the variety and size of fish available in Alaska's waters, fishing is a big attraction for nearly everyone.

-While aboard the Vitamin Sea, our guests frequently catch King salmon, halibut, rockfish, dungeness crab and spotted prawns.
+While aboard the For Reel, our guests frequently catch King salmon, halibut, rockfish, dungeness crab and spotted prawns.
 Our experienced Alaskan fishing guide knows these waters well, and he will take you to many of his "secret" fishing locations on several guided fishing trips.

 Special use permits are required to use national forest land for certain purposes.
 The majority of special use permits are issued to guides for hunting, fishing, and sightseeing tours.
 A special use permit may also be required for recreation, mineral exploration, and other commercial and private enterprises on national forest land.